thelabcat/rumble-chat-actor/README.md

 - [Requests](https://pypi.org/project/requests)
 - [Talkey](https://pypi.org/project/talkey)

-RumChat Actor itself is [on PyPi](https://pypi.org/project/rumchat_actor), so once you have Python, installing it with `pip install rumchat_actor` should automatically download all dependencies.
+RumChat Actor itself is [on PyPi](https://pypi.org/project/rumchat_actor), so once you have Python, installing it with `pip install rumchat-actor` should automatically download all dependencies.
 Note that, if you are using Linux, you may have to install python3-pip separately.
 On Windows, Pip comes with Python.

 Additional software requirements that aren't directly Python-related: